 - Address the needs and concerns of your staff especially if they belong to one of these vulnerable groups.

-- Be a voice and advocate – take part in community planning efforts to ensure the needs of those most vulnerable are taken into consideration.
+- Be a voice and advocate – take part in community planning and intentional engagement efforts to ensure all community members have a voice.

 - How will you ensure that the voices of your most vulnerable populations are taken in consideration?